Adult Learning

 This class is for those who want to discover more about the foundations of Judaism, want to refresh their knowledge, or are considering conversion to Judaism.
 In this course, taught by Temple Israel clergy, you will be introduced to the history, values, texts, rituals, and philosophies that have shaped Judaism, and learn the Hebrew alphabet and basic Hebrew vocabulary associated with Jewish life.

-An introductory meeting with one of our clergy is required prior to enrolling in this class.
+An introductory meeting with one of our clergy is required before enrolling in this class.

 Elul and Omer Email Reflections